Gastroscopy

-A gastroscopy, also known as an endoscopy, is a procedure performed by a doctor.
-This well-trained subspecialist uses the endoscope to diagnose and, in some cases, treat problems of the upper digestive system.
+A gastroscopy, also known as an endoscopy, is a procedure performed to diagnose and, in some cases, treat problems of the upper digestive system.

-- Gastro Oesophageal reflux (GORD).
-Upper gastrointestinal endoscopy is recommended if there are symptoms of gastro oesophageal reflux combined with warning signs (weight loss, dysphagia, bleeding, anaemia), or if the patient is aged over 50 years, or if there is a recurrence on withdrawal of treatment or resistance to medical treatment
+Upper gastrointestinal endoscopy is recommended if there are symptoms of gastro oesophageal reflux combined with warning signs (weight loss, dysphagia, bleeding, anaemia), or if the patient is aged over 50 years, or if there is a recurrence on withdrawal of treatment or persistence despite medical therapy.

 - Family history (first degree relative) of colon cancer or polyps